callbellchat/callbell-public-docs/docs/bot/editor/actions/interaction/send_interactive_list_reply.md

 <img src={sendInteractiveListReplyUrl} width={180} />

 The **Send Interactive List Reply** action is used to send a list of items to your customers.

+<iframe width="100%" height="500" src="https://www.youtube.com/embed/cjpz7MBSzeY" title="Callbell - How to create interactive Messages on WhatsApp" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 You can create an interactive list reply from the [Quick Replies Section](https://dash.callbell.eu/settings/templates) of your Callbell dashboard.